Employees

 ・Increase New Graduate Hire for Women

-1. Conduct PR activities aimed at students and in-house information sessions, and participating in external events
+1. Conduct PR activities aimed at students and in-house information sessions, and participating in

 2. Improving the workplace environment and preparing an easy-to-work environment